-One of the Foundation’s lines of work is promotion of sustainable tourism in the Baikal natural area.
-To implement this direction, the Lake Baikal Foundation turns to best practices existing in Russia and around the world.
-The Russian Travel Geek has proved that scientific tourism is not only possible but also useful, both for scientists and tourists, who want to broaden their horizons, get unforgettable impressions, get acquainted with the surrounding world not superficially, but plunging into the applied processes of its study.
-Russian Travel Geek arranges scientific tours around the world, this year the Lake Baikal Foundation showed them the unexplored Baikal.
+Promotion of sustainable tourism in the Baikal natural area is one of the directions of Lake Baikal Foundation.
+In this respect Lake Baikal Foundation turns to best practices existing in Russia and around the world.
+The team of Russian Travel Geek has proved that scientific tourism is not only possible but also useful, both for scientists and tourists, who want to broaden their horizons, receive unforgettable impressions, get acquainted with the world not just superficially, but by plunging into applied processes of its study.
+Russian Travel Geek arranges scientific tours around the world, this year Lake Baikal Foundation showed them the unexplored Baikal.

 - popularization of scientific tourism in the Baikal region;